I need help understanding the licence terms, do you have a simple guide to help me?

 Do your licences allow for multi-users?

-I’ve created an Original Design with the Resources, can I sell that design on Print-on-Demand (P.O.D) websites?
+I’ve created an Original Design with the Resources and combined them with other design elements, can I sell that design on Print-on-Demand (P.O.D) websites?

-Yes you may as long as you are selling a flattened design where the Resources cannot be extracted by a third party.
+Yes you may as long as you are selling a flattened design where the Resources cannot be extracted or edited/customised by a third party.
 For example a flat jpeg file is ideal.
 A layered PSD, vector file or transparent PNG file is NOT permitted.
+This means that the Resources may not be uploaded separately allowing the end users to edit and move the graphics – design must be uploaded flat.

 Fonts may NOT be embedded or uploaded to any P.O.D website, as this would allow for third parties to work with them who have not purchased a licence for the fonts.